droglenc/NCMTH107/modules/Why_Statistics_is_Important/HW.md

 <img src="../zimgs/variability.jpg" alt="Variability" class="img-right">

 1. Define natural and sampling variability.
-1. Describe natural and sampling variability within the context of a "real-life" (or realistic) situation of interest to you. [*This situation is completely of your choosing and can be fictitious, but should be realistic.
+1. Describe natural and sampling variability within the context of a "real-life" (or realistic) situation of interest to you.
+Make sure to clearly articulate the situation. [*This situation is completely of your choosing and can be fictitious, but should be realistic.
 Alternatively, think of a situation that may have arise in one of your other classes.*]

 <br>